Apply for Housing

 Peabody dual degree students are required to reside on the Peabody campus for their first year.
 For more information, please visit Peabody’s housing operations website.

-The only exception to the on-campus residency requirement for first-year students is for those students who live with their parent(s) or legal guardian(s) within commuting distance of campus.
-If this is your situation and you are planning to commute from home, there is a separate application process in the housing portal.
+The only exception to the on-campus residency requirement for first-year students is for those students who actively live with their parent(s) or legal guardian(s) within commuting distance of campus.
+If you are planning to commute from home, you will need to complete an additional application process concurrently with your housing application.
+To request a commuter exemption during the application timeframe, please email On-Campus Living at [email protected].

 Instructions for Current Students